 17. Victoria Beach, Laguna Beach

-An Orange County hidden gem, Victoria Beach has got caves, a volleyball court, ocean pool and the Pirate tower.
+A hidden gem and one of the best things to do in Orange County, Victoria Beach has got caves, a volleyball court, ocean pool and the Pirate tower.
 The 1926 Pirate tower is 60 feet high and built in Norman-style architecture.
 It’s a steep hike to get down to Victoria Beach.
 At the beach, you can surf, skim board, snorkel or swim.
+Then afterward you can head even further south and check out the Ho Chi Minh Trail to Black’s Beach in San Diego.

 Conclusion: 17 Best Beaches along Highway 1